ec-europa/ecl-twig/docs/documentation.md

 yarn render-php-js (ec|eu)
 ```

-The whole process of installing the dependencies, generating the needed files, then linting them and finally launching a storybook instance is done by:
+The whole process of installing the dependencies, generating the needed files, linting them and finally launching a storybook instance is done by:

 ```bash
 yarn start:php-ec